 Yes!
 We appreciate in these uncertain times people will want to make sure their affairs are in order.
 We are still able to complete the process of making or updating your Will and have adapted our working practices in line with the Government guidelines, allowing us to work from home but still providing a full comprehensive service with our clients.

-CASE STUDY: Amy Taylor recently acted for a client who was self-isolating due to COVID19 as she suffers from COPD and only has 45% lung capacity.
-Amy needed to reassure the client that our process could be adapted to meet her needs with all draft documents exchanged via email and meetings conducted through video call.
+CASE STUDY: Acting for who was self-isolating due to COVID19 as she suffers from COPD and only has 45% lung capacity.
+We needed to reassure the client that our process could be adapted to meet her needs with all draft documents exchanged via email and meetings conducted through video call.
 The client was very anxious about receiving the final document in the post for signature as she did not want to touch any incoming mail for fear of contracting the virus from paper.
-Amy arranged for final documents to be printed by the client’s neighbour (with the agreement of the client) and provided instructions for a ‘no touching’ signature process.
+We arranged for final documents to be printed by the client’s neighbour (with the agreement of the client) and provided instructions for a ‘no touching’ signature process.

 Q2.
 How can I instruct a solicitor in relation to making a Will?